Safety guidelines for refuge chambers are present in South Africa. However, they are vague and lack vital standards for adequate life support systems.

 MineARC Systems recognise the important presence of detailed guidelines for refuge chambers in underground mines.
 Because of this, MineARC plays an active role to encourage and assist governing bodies in reaching these standards throughout all industries and in all underground mines across the globe.

-A guideline is an explanatory document that provides more information on the requirements of legislation, details good practice, and may explain the means of compliance with standards prescribed in the legislation.
-Compliance with guidelines is not mandatory but can have legal standing if it were demonstrated that the guideline is the ‘industry norm’.
+A guideline is an explanatory document that provides more information on legislation requirements, details good practice, and may explain the means of compliance with standards prescribed in the legislation.
+Compliance with guidelines is not mandatory but can have legal standing if it demonstrated that the guideline is the ‘industry norm’.

 The Harmony Gold incident, where nine miners perished but eight survived due to a refuge bay, proves the importance of their presence.’

 Guidelines currently exist in Western Australia under the Department of Mines and Petroleum (DMP).
 These are used to help govern the provision of emergency refuge in Australian metalliferous (hard rock) mines.
 The guideline, ‘Refuge Chambers in Underground Mines’, is updated each year and is referred to by the Mines Inspectorates Office when conducting on-site safety inspections.